Litterbox/notes/week_07_rails/intro_to_rails/readme.md

 You never want to edit Gemfile.lock yourself.
 That's Bundler's file to put its results in.
 Gemfile is the one that you'll edit.
 Now, how do you tell Bundler to take your Gemfile and turn it into Gemfile.lock?
-Well, with one simple command. `bundle install`.
+Well, with one simple command: `bundle install`.
 You'll remember that when we created our rails application at the end of the process, it ran Bundle Install for us.